HelmchenLabSoftware/Cascade/README.md

 *2021-12-01* - Some neurons in dataset #15 exhibited a systematic delay with calcium signals with respect to spike times.
 This delay was corrected based on inspection of spike-triggered averages.
 Dataset #15 was replaced with the corrected dataset.

+*2021-12-11* - Neuron #8 in dataset #20 was removed since calcium signals were found to be unrelated to simultaneously recorded spike patterns.
+Most likely, calcium imaging and electrophysiology were performed from two different neurons.

 ## Getting started